CyberWarrior5466/nea/report/report.md

 Following the spec, arrays in AQA Pseudo-code start indexing at `0` so therefore the  is `b`.
 Due to the consistency of the spec, we where  able to unambiguously determine the output.

 This consistency means that it would be possible to write a translator, that would take any set of pseudo-code following the AQA's style and convert it to the corresponding machine code.
 This blurs the lines between the pseudo-code and *real languages*.
-So henceforth correct AQA Pseudo-code, following the spec will just be referred to as AQA code.

 ## Justification